fossabot/kubectl-multi/README.md

 ## How to use

-Use the new image in your project's `cloudbuild.yaml` file.
+Instead of using `gcr.io/cloud-builders/kubectl` you can use this image in any cloudbuild.yaml file.

 ```
 - name: 'securenomad/kubectl-multi'